 December 2010.
 With blue skies and crisp but manageable temperatures that day, I was surprised not to bump into more people.

 Like this?
-Take a peek at My other 5s from all around The Netherlands.
+Take a peek at my other reports from all around The Netherlands.

 You can also check out my short story series Notes From The Netherlands.